How I Grew My Business

 - Getting my first paying coaching client – it wasn’t very much at all (in fact embarrassingly low) but that was definitely a milestone moment!

 - Running my first few workshops to teach authentic sales

 - Getting amazing testimonials for my 121 sales coaching & VIP Days

 - Signing up to work with my first business mentor

-- Beta-launching my online programme in 2012– 20 people joined
+- Beta-launching my first ever online programme – 20 people joined

-- Doing my first “proper” launch of my online programme in 2013 – 81 people joined
+- Doing my first “proper” launch of my online programme a few months later – 81 people joined

 - Launching and selling out my first group mentoring programme

 So how did each of these milestones come about?
 This is where you’ll notice a bit of a theme that I think you’ll find useful to observe.